dsarov/SPANDx/README.md

 <i>What to do if I run into issues with SPANDx?</i>

-Please send bug reports to mshr.bioinformatics@gmail.com or derek.sarovich@menzies.edu.au.
+Please send bug reports to mshr.bioinformatics@gmail.com or derek.sarovich@gmail.com.

 <i>How do I cite SPANDx?</i>